-A crinoline is in essence a petticoat, structured with wire, wood or other sturdy materials (in a cage formation or a hoop skirt) or made out of a stiff fabric of horsehair (“crin”) and cotton or linen, which would be gathered, layer upon layer, to make great big voluminous underskirts.
-The horsehair version was the original one, but was later replaced (in the 1850’s) by the caged hoop skirt.
+A crinoline is, in essence, a petticoat, structured with wire, wood, or other sturdy materials (in a cage formation or a hoop skirt) or made out of a stiff fabric of horsehair (“crin”) and cotton or linen, which would be gathered, layer upon layer, to make great big voluminous underskirts.
+The horsehair version was the original one but was later replaced (in the 1850s) by the caged hoop skirt.

-The hoop-style crinoline was certainly not the first of it’s kind.
-Prior examples of structured petticoats, fulfilling the same function, were known in the 16th and 17th century as the farthingale (made of cane, whalebone or willow) and in the 18th century as the pannier (the kind that Mary Antoinette wore, made of cane and extending out the sides, not the front).
-Although they went by different names they were in essence the same thing.
+The hoop-style crinoline was certainly not the first of its kind.
+Prior examples of structured petticoats, fulfilling the same function, were known in the 16th and 17th century as the farthingale (made of cane, whalebone, or willow) and in the 18th century as the pannier (the kind that Mary Antoinette wore, made of cane and extending out the sides, not the front).
+Although they went by different names they were, in essence, the same thing.

-The horsehair crinoline petticoat made it’s appearance in 1839, although the name described the fabric at first, it was soon being used to describe any kind of supportive petticoat or dress lining.
+The horsehair crinoline petticoat made its appearance in 1839, although the name described the fabric at first, it was soon being used to describe any kind of supportive petticoat or dress lining.
 With fabrics becoming increasingly intricately woven and heavy, crinoline (the fabric) was no longer sturdy enough for the job.
 It began to be replaced with quilted underskirts, stuffed with down and feathers (like carrying your duvet around town, fantastic).
 A stiffened cotton fabric was also sold as crinoline during this time.

 Crinoline Petticoat Hazards:

-Worn by high class women of leisure as well as factory workers and maidservants, the crinoline wasn’t always the most practical of undergarments, with a tendency to get caught in machinery, wheel-spokes and wind; or to rather explosively take flame!
+Worn by high-class women of leisure as well as factory workers and maidservants, the crinoline wasn’t always the most practical of undergarments, with a tendency to get caught in machinery, wheel-spokes, and wind; or to rather explosively take flame!
 Thousands of autopsies during the mid 19th century were signed… ‘death by crinoline’.

 Keep in mind that fashion at this time was not so much voluntary as mandatory, women who dressed outside the norm would be sent packing, shunned from society.
 There are ample writings by men of the era which prove that the fashion was awkward for wives and husbands alike, many men found the fashion ridiculous but could do little to stop the spread of it.

-With so many crinoline related deaths and the constant restriction of movement for women and their attendant husbands, women’s rights activists began campaigning against such limiting fashions as the crinoline petticoat.
+With so many crinoline-related deaths and the constant restriction of movement for women and their attendant husbands, women's rights activists began campaigning against such limiting fashions as the crinoline petticoat.
 Such activists felt that the hooped variety crinoline was a step up from the heavy and cumbersome multilayered fabric versions, however.

 Queen Victoria (1855) is said to have detested the craze, a famous song of the time began with the lyrics “long live our gracious Queen, who won’t wear crinoline!”
-The fact is that this was a rumour which started when the Queen requested crinolines be ditched for her daughter’s marriage, as the Chapel Royal just didn’t have that kind of space!
+The fact is that this was a rumor which started when the Queen requested crinolines be ditched for her daughter's marriage, as the Chapel Royal just didn’t have that kind of space!

 The Skeleton Petticoat:

 The steel hoop crinoline (or skeleton petticoat) was first patented by RC Miller of Paris, where it first became a huge hit, in April 1856.
 Britain followed suit and soon, factories were producing them for every woman on the street.
-Skeleton petticoats consisted of steel hoops connected by strips of fabric tape, in some cases whalebone or cane were also used…even inflatable rubber, depending on the manufacturer (although the rubber variety had a terrible smell and were quite unpopular).
+Skeleton petticoats consisted of steel hoops connected by strips of fabric tape, in some cases whalebone or cane were also used…even inflatable rubber, depending on the manufacturer (although the rubber variety had a terrible smell and was quite unpopular).

 Indeed, hooped crinolines were cumbersome enough, women found it hard to pass through doors and, should they take a tumble or climb a flight of stairs, more would be revealed than was appropriate!
 At their height, crinolines would expand the skirts of the wearer by up to 6 yards (18 feet!) at the widest point, though they began to diminish in size until in the 1870’s they were replaced by the smaller crinolette and then later, the bustle.